Investigating Claims involving Bluerock Total Income+ Real Estate Fund

 Frequently Asked Questions – Bluerock Total Income+ Real Estate

-If your broker failed to disclose the risks, overconcentrated your portfolio, or recommended the fund without understanding your financial goals, they may have violated FINRA rules.
+If your broker failed to disclose risks, overconcentrated your portfolio, or recommended the fund without proper due diligence, they may have violated FINRA rules.